Biggest Winners and Losers from 2019 NBA Trade Deadline

 Notable Pre-Deadline Wins

 Deadline day was relatively quiet, but there was a slew of major deals in the week leading up to Thursday.
 The biggest, by far, was last week's trade between the New York Knicks and Dallas Mavericks.
-New York sent would-be franchise player Kristaps Porzingis to Dallas along with Tim Hardaway, Jr., Courtney Lee and Trey Burke in return for Dennis Smith, Jr., Wesley Matthews, DeAndre Jordan and two future first-round picks.
+New York sent would-be franchise player Kristaps Porzingis to Dallas along with Tim Hardaway, Jr., Courtney Lee and Trey Burke in return for Dennis Smith Jr., Wesley Matthews, DeAndre Jordan and two future first-round picks.

-That wasn't the only move Dallas made—on Wednesday night, they cleared some salary by sending veteran forward Harrison Barnes to the Sacramento Kings for Zach Randolph and Justin Jackson.
-Barnes is a solid pickup for Sacramento, a starting-caliber wing who will help them in their quest to make the playoffs for the first time in 13 years and is only under contract for one season beyond this one.
+That wasn't the only move the Mavericks made—on Wednesday night, they cleared some salary by sending veteran forward Harrison Barnes to the Sacramento Kings for Zach Randolph and Justin Jackson.
+Barnes is a solid pickup for the Kings, a starting-caliber wing who will help them in their quest to make the playoffs for the first time in 13 years and is only under contract for one season (player option) beyond this one.
+And for the Mavs, the combination of cap-clearing moves and Unicorn acquisitions made for a nice overall deadline.

-In a similar vein, the Chicago Bulls acquired the remaining two years and $55 million remaining on Otto Porter's contract from the Washington Wizards in exchange for the disgruntled Jabari Parker and restricted free agent-to-be Bobby Portis.
-Porter is expensive, but he gives Chicago a solid wing to plug in alongside their young core of Zach LaVine, Wendell Carter and Lauri Markkanen.
+The Chicago Bulls also acquired the two years and $55.7 million remaining on Otto Porter Jr.'s contract from the Washington Wizards in exchange for the disgruntled Jabari Parker and restricted free agent-to-be Bobby Portis.
+Porter is expensive, but he gives Chicago a solid wing to plug in alongside its young core of Zach LaVine, Wendell Carter Jr. and Lauri Markkanen.

 The Wizards sold off Porter and Markieff Morris (to New Orleans) to get under the luxury tax after Tuesday's news that John Wall will undergo surgery to repair a torn Achilles, sidelining him for the foreseeable future.
 The Miami Heat also made a cost-cutting move, sending Tyler Johnson and Wayne Ellington to the Phoenix Suns for Ryan Anderson.

 With nothing happening on the Anthony Davis front, the Porzingis trade is the headlining move of this deadline season.
-If the Knicks are able to land Kevin Durant this summer, as has been widely rumored, it will look like genius.
+If the Knicks land Kevin Durant this summer, it will look like a genius decision.
 But that won't be known until July.